Psychedelic experience

 A psychedelic experience (known colloquially as a trip) is a temporary altered state of consciousness induced by the consumption of a psychedelic substance (most commonly LSD, mescaline, psilocybin mushrooms, or DMT).
 For example, an acid trip is a psychedelic experience brought on by the use of LSD, while a mushroom trip is a psychedelic experience brought on by the use of psilocybin.
 Psychedelic experiences feature alterations in normal perception such as visual distortions and a subjective loss of self-identity, sometimes interpreted as mystical experiences.
 Psychedelic experiences lack predictability, as they can range from being highly pleasurable (known as a good trip) to frightening (known as a bad trip).
 The outcome of a psychedelic experience is heavily influenced by the person's mood, personality, expectations, and environment (also known as set and setting).

 Researchers have interpreted psychedelic experiences in light of a range of scientific theories, including model psychosis theory, filtration theory, psychoanalytic theory, entropic brain theory, integrated information theory, and predictive processing.
 Psychedelic experiences are also induced and interpreted in religious and spiritual contexts.

+Along with psilocybin's unique effect on the state of mind, psilocybin has been subject to the idea of being used for therapeutic treatments.
+This rapidly developing field of psilocybin-assisted therapy has produced promising results in studies targeting mental disorders like depression, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).

 Etymology

 The term psychedelic was coined by the psychiatrist Humphrey Osmond during written correspondence with author Aldous Huxley and presented to the New York Academy of Sciences by Osmond in 1957.
-It is derived from the Greek words ψυχή and δηλείν thus meaning "mind manifesting," the implication being that psychedelics can develop unused potentials of the human mind.
+It is derived from the Greek words ψυχή and δηλείν thus meaning "mind manifesting," the implication being that psychedelics can develop untapped potentials of the human mind.
 The term trip was first coined by US Army scientists during the 1950s when they were experimenting with LSD.